NLueg/node-java-connector/README.md

 }
 ```

-4. Use the `executeJar` method with the pack to your JAR-file and optional arguments.
+4. Use the `executeJar` method with the path to your JAR-file and optional arguments or `executeClassWithCP` for non-executable JARs.